 We aim to change perceptions regarding all medical ailments.
 The Right to Fight Campaign proposes that in the future, we as potential recruits would state our medical history on applying and demonstrate how it will not affect our ability to function effectively in the armed services.
 The MOD should allow us to prove ourselves during basic and trade training by demonstrating that we not only manage our medical conditions, but flourish nonetheless.

 The majority of our efforts will go towards a public awareness campaign to gain the support of people like you - people who have been directly affected by the medical limitations.

 To accomplish our aim, we will find out about as many of your stories as possible and to publicise them in local and national press, online and in print, as well as on social media and on YouTube.

 This in turn will bring our cause to the spotlight and put public pressure on key decision makers to get things changed.
 Let's get people talking.
 You can help by sharing the campaign with friends, family, fans and followers.

 It’s down to us to show we are Right to Fight.
 Let’s do this by collectively demonstrating that we are the ideal candidates for the job - those with the required attributes, fitness, attitude and core values which the Armed Forces are looking for.

-We aim to provide you with military training aids (coming soon) to aid you with your preparations for joining the Armed Forces - whether that be unique military fitness guidance, insider information and Special Forces 'mental strength hacks' to give us all a competitive advantage and a fighting chance to succeed with our campaign.
+Download the Special Forces Mental Strength Hacks eBook to gain a competitive advantage and to give our campaign a fighting chance to succeed.
 Let’s stay positive about reaching our collective goal and keep up the training.
 Train hard, fight easy...

 What would you give for your dream career?